-Don Rickles is one of comedy’s most famous funnymen.
-For over 55 years he has appeared in top showrooms and concert halls throughout the U.S. and internationally.
+Don Rickles was of comedy’s most famous funnymen.
+He passed away on April 6, 2017.
+For almost 60 years he appeared in top showrooms and concert halls throughout the U.S. and internationally.
 He is regarded among the world’s top entertainers.

 Rickles earned the nicknames “The Merchant of Venom” and “Mr. Warmth” (coined affectionately by Johnny Carson) for his style of humor in which he pokes fun at people of all ethnicities and walks of life.
 When he is introduced to an audience or on a TV talk show, Spanish matador music, “La Virgen de la Macarena,” will usually be played subtly foreshadowing that someone is about to be metaphorically gored.
 Rickles has said, “I always pictured myself facing the audience as the matador.”